I beg to move,

 My right hon.
 Friend is spot on about the gravity of the regulatory failure.
 It was not just the process—the nuts and bolts—that went wrong; there was a fundamental failure to see that something that had been put into the market should have been ringing alarm bells.
 That is a very important point.
 That is why the case that the Government should provide proper compensation is all the stronger.
 The superficially attractive argument that it was too good to be true so people acted at their own risk was put about quite early.
 It was also claimed that all those affected were lawyers—barristers and solicitors—consultants and the comfortable middle class.
 I have dozens of victims of Equitable Life in my constituency and most are modest people who had jobs that enabled them to put a little bit aside, which they did in good faith and were let down by the system.
 A Government-regulated system let them down.
 That is why the obligation is very strong.

 My hon.
 Friend the Member for Harrow East referred to EMAG’s work.
 I declare an interest as a member of the all-party parliamentary group on the matter.
 I particularly pay tribute to my constituents, David Truran and Richard Collins among others, who galvanised our local group of Equitable Life victims.
 They work hard to keep people in their area, many of whom are elderly and quite frail, in the loop about what is happening.
 That is a valuable local service.
 As has been said, the information about the compensation scheme and the way it worked was less than user friendly, to put it mildly.
-There was a lack of transparency and it was sometimes difficult for people in difficult circumstances, in the latter years of lives, to navigate the information.
+There was a lack of transparency and it was sometimes difficult for people in difficult circumstances, in the latter years of their lives, to navigate the information.
 EMAG’s work, nationally and locally, to help them is important.

 The moral case is overwhelming and I think that the Minister, given his background and experience, knows that.
 The coalition Government were right to move when the previous Government had sadly done nothing, and it is a fair point that something is better than nothing.
 However, that is not really a sound basis for policy, morally or in terms of good governance.
 Something was given, and circumstances now permit the Government to give more.